-Interim Vice Provost for Academic Administration Tai Arnold has been at Empire State College since 1998.
-Currently, she oversees academic operations, including the registrar, program development services, partnership services, Center for Leadership in Credentialing Learning, governance services and Student Affairs.
-She also coordinates with Decision Support to ensure that accreditation needs are met.
-In her role, she has restructured the Office of the Registrar to incorporate degree program review functions and curriculum services functions, launched a taskforce to reengineer transfer evaluation for the college, revamped structure and services to support new academic program and partnership development and collaborated with college governance on a successful transition to a new governance model.
+Previously, as interim Vice Provost, she oversaw academic operations, including the registrar, program development services, partnership services, Center for Leadership in Credentialing Learning, governance services and Student Affairs.
+She also coordinated with Decision Support to ensure that accreditation needs are met.
+In her role, she restructured the Office of the Registrar to incorporate degree program review functions and curriculum services functions, launched a taskforce to reengineer transfer evaluation for the college, revamped structure and services to support new academic program and partnership development and collaborated with college governance on a successful transition to a new governance model.

 Arnold’s prior roles at the college include assistant vice president for academic programs, director of program development and assistant to the vice president for academic affairs.
 As a member of the Institutional Steering Committee, she compiled data and co-wrote the college’s self-study for Middle States Association accreditation review, as well as assisted with the evaluation team visit.